-From food and wine to motorsports, South Africa holidays in 2019 would not complete without attending one of their vibrant festivals.
+From food and wine to motorsports, South Africa holidays would not complete without attending one of their vibrant festivals.
 Macufe is an annual festival held in Bloemfontein that displays African art, music and dance.
 With festivals happening from January to October covering many different genres, you're sure to find something you'll enjoy.

 Saga holidays in South Africa often include a visit to picturesque towns such as Knysna.
 From dolphin spotting to golf, coastal walks to boutique shopping, the pace of life is slower so you can appreciate the environment at your own pace.

 South Africa aims to respect and teach about the cultures of its ancestors.
 The Shakaland Hotel & Zulu Cultural Village in Eshowe teaches about the Zulu culture and traditions, including a beer drinking ceremony and spear throwing.

 Flights to South Africa depart from various airports in London, Manchester, and Inverness and land in Cape Town, Johannesburg, George, and more cities.

 The train is a convenient way to travel around South Africa offering incredible views of the country.
 The bus is the cheapest way to travel, stick with Greyhound or Baz Bus for the best service.